jacojanze/Code2Face-InterviewCodeCollab/README.md

 # Code2Face-InterviewCodeCollab
 A single application for face to face video interviews , also provides a realtime code editor which the participants can use to instruct, evaluate and collaborate with other participants.
 Very helpful for practicing mock interviews with your friends.
+One Place Solution for conducting Online COding Interviews with functionality of online compiler and face monitoring.

 ### Features
 - <img src='/code2face/public/demo.jpg' />
-- #### Collaborative Code Editor
 <!-- attach screen shots here -->
 - #### Video Calling
+- #### Screen Sharing
+- #### Collaborative Code Editor
+- #### Online Compiler
+    Java, Cpp, Python, JS
 - #### Chat
 - #### Face Detection and Monitoring